Knocks Me Off My Feet

 "Knocks Me Off My Feet" is a song written and performed by American recording artist Stevie Wonder, from his 1976 album Songs in the Key of Life.
 It was not released as a single, though it was released as a B-side to "I Ain't Gonna Stand for It" four years later, in 1980.
 The song has also been covered by numerous artists, including R&B singer Donell Jones, who released his version as a single in 1996.
 Other notable recordings include those by Tevin Campbell and Luther Vandross, both also released in 1996.

 It is a love song, in which the narrator tells his paramour that her love for him "makes me weak, and knocks me off my feet".
-Despite websites stating the song is in F Major, the song was actually composed in the Key of C Major.
+Despite websites stating the song is in F major, it was actually composed in C major.

 Donell Jones version

 Donell Jones released a cover of "Knocks Me Off My Feet" as the second single from his debut album, My Heart, in 1996.
 This version hit #49 on the Billboard Hot 100, and #14 on the Billboard Hot R&B/Hip-Hop Songs chart.